Hatha vs Taoist yoga

 • Students maintain clarity of mind

-In addition to Tai Chi, Chi Gung and Taoist Yoga instruction, these guidelines are helpful to keep in mind when looking for a teacher of yoga, meditation, or any other in-depth body/mind system.
+In addition to tai chi, qigong and Taoist yoga instruction, these guidelines are helpful to keep in mind when looking for a teacher of yoga, meditation, or any other in-depth body/mind system.

 The study of Taoist arts, including Taoist Longevity Yoga, at even the very beginning stages, is extremely beneficial in creating better health and vitality.
 Engaging in the process is also fun and relaxing, and provides the opportunity to get to know others of like interest.